Affiliate links on Android Authority may earn us a commission. Learn more.

 GPT-4 is a multimodal model, which means it can process more than one kind of input.
 This naturally makes it ideal for a range of use cases, from education to customer service.
 To that end, we’re starting to see the technology adopted in existing apps and services.
 Here’s a short list of the integrations we currently know about:

-- Microsoft Office 365: Shortly after GPT-4’s release, Microsoft announced that it would soon integrate the technology into its office suite.
+- Office Copilot: Shortly after GPT-4’s release, Microsoft announced that it would soon integrate the technology into its office suite.
 The new feature, dubbed Copilot, will create an entire PowerPoint presentation with a single text prompt or summarize long documents in Word.
 Notably, Microsoft also offers one of the best ChatGPT alternatives for coding in the form of GitHub Copilot.

 - Duolingo Max: If you’re struggling to learn a new language without someone to practice with, Duolingo has a new subscription plan to help.
 It uses GPT-4 to simulate conversations with another person, with the first prompt based on your current language ability.
 Your responses will be judged and the chatbot will offer suggestions on how to improve.